-Cancer survivorship has gotten a great deal of media attention in recent years, but how much do you really know about survivorship?
+Cancer survivorship has gotten a lot of media attention in recent years, but how much do you really know about survivorship?

 - There are an estimated 17 million cancer survivors living in the United States today.

-- This has increased from a mere 3 million in 1971.
+- This has increased from 3 million in 1971.
 The increase may be attributed to improved detection methods and treatments.

 - Between 2000 and 2050, the number of cancer survivors over the age of 65 is expected to double as the baby boomer generation ages.

-- One in every seven survivors were diagnosed over 20 years ago!
+- One in every seven survivors was diagnosed over 20 years ago!